BeauNouvelle/SimpleCheckbox/README.md

 You can learn more about Carthage and get help setting it up here: https://github.com/Carthage/Carthage/

+### Cocoapods
+- Add `pod 'SimpleCheckbox'` to your `Podfile`.

+You can learn more about Cocoapods and get help setting it up here: https://cocoapods.org

+### Swift Package Manager
+> Would love some help with this one.

 # 👩‍🍳 Usage

 You can create a new Checkbox either programatically: